 18. Decorate an Easter Egg

-Wixie includes a folder of activities for April in the Templates>Month-by-Month folder.
-Open the Paint an Easter Egg activity and have your child decorate using Wixie's paint tools.
+Wixie includes a folder of activities for April in the Curriculum>Month-by-Month folder.
+Open the Paint an Easter Egg activity and have your child decorate using Wixie's paint tools. (template)

 Print the file, cut out the eggs, and use as Easter decorations.
 You can even write notes on the back and hide around your home for an egg hunt or give to a friend as an Easter greeting card.